 Franklin's Heirs Transform the CourtAfter Benjamin Franklin’s death in 1790, the Baches inherited the house, but they took to living in the country and traveling to England.
 Starting in 1794, they rented the house, most notably to the Chevalier de Friere, the Portuguese minister.
 Next, it became a boarding house, then an academy, later a coffee house, and finally, a hotel.
 Sally Bache returned to die in her home in 1808.
 Richard stayed on after her death and shared the house with the African Free School until his death in 1811.

 By 1812, the land had so increased in value that the Bache heirs decided to tear down the house and rebuild Franklin Court with rental row houses.
 The new buildings faced a narrow street that ran the length of the block from Market Street to Chestnut Street.
 Known as Orianna Street, it was soon crowded with shops—silversmiths, bookbinders, printers, bakers, and shoemakers.

 The only physical remains of Franklin’s once grand court and home are the arched carriageway he added as entry to his property, and his cellar kitchen.

-Philadelphia architects Robert Venturi, William Rauch, and Denise Scott Brown designed space frames following dimensions recorded in Franklin’s property insurance.
-The steel-framed “ghost structures” give scale to Franklin’s property.
-His house was large for the 18th-century city, and unusual because it sat within a garden court, away from Market Street.
+Philadelphia architects Robert Venturi, William Rauch, and Denise Scott Brown designed space frames following dimensions recorded in Benjamin Franklin’s property insurance.
+The steel-framed “ghost structures” give scale to the property.
+The Franklin family house was large for the 18th-century city, and unusual because it sat within a garden court, away from Market Street.
 Viewing portals provide visitors with a glimpse of the original cellar kitchen to the Franklin mansion.

 Since its opening on April 20, 1976, Franklin Court has received acclaim for its bold and innovative interpretation.
 In 1985, the Venturi and Rauch firm won the Presidential award for its design excellence.